ninsuo/symfony-quickstart/README.md

 php app/console doctrine:schema:create
 ```

-Go to the web/ directory and replace icon, logo and image by yours.

-## Usage

-Most of the features can be configured or disabled inside the `parameters.yml` configuration file.

-# External services

-To use OAuth login, you need to get your client ID and token on each provider:
+2) To use the login system, you need to get your client ID and token on at least one provider:

 - GitHub Login: https://github.com/settings/developers
 - StackExchange Login: https://stackapps.com/apps/oauth/